Saturday at the World Cup: Can Argentina bounce back? France play Denmark

 Argentina vs Mexico - Group C, kick-off 7pm

-"As a striker, of course, he will make a decision about whether he is confident to take a penalty or he will pass it onto someone else.
-He feels ready to score for Poland."

-Lewandowski is still searching for his first World Cup goal after Guillermo Ochoa saved his 58th-minute penalty as Poland and Mexico played out a goalless draw in their Group C opener at Stadium 974 on Tuesday.

-France started the World Cup with a bang against Australia, but Denmark will offer a much tougher challenge and could lead coach Didier Deschamps to make key tactical changes on Saturday.
+France started the World Cup with a bang against Australia, but Denmark will offer a much tougher challenge and could lead coach Didier Deschamps to make key tactical changes.

 The defending champions will secure qualification for the knockout stage with a game to spare in Group D if they win against a side who beat and outplayed them twice recently.